caseywatts/caseywatts.github.io/book/all-chapters.md

 Asking for too much emotional support could be an issue, though.
 If you expect your friend to do "emotional labor" for you more than they are comfortable, they may resent it.
 This is a lot more likely in an imbalanced relationship, where one side supports the other disproportionately more.
 There may be an imbalance of the needs you each have, the important part is that you communicate about it, how much support you're each willing to give.
 Prioritize communicating these concerns with your close friends to set healthy boundaries.

-A friend’s support can go a long way, but for deeper issues or trauma friends alone may not be enough.
+A friend's support can go a long way, but for deeper issues or trauma friends alone may not be enough.
 Think about whether this support is enough, or if a professional therapist might help more.
-If you haven’t tried therapy before, you should consider at least being screened.
+If you have not tried therapy before, you should consider at least being screened.

 # Cognitive Restructuring